 Other names to know: Trey Mancini, Adam Frazier, Omar Narvaez

-Tyler Anderson, starting pitcher (33) — signed by Angels on 3-year, $39 million deal
+Tyler Anderson, starting pitcher (33) — signed by Angels on three-year, $39 million deal

 The second-best 2022 ERA among qualified starters on the free agent market belongs to … Anderson.
-A lefty whose leg kick hitch evokes Kershaw, he found revelatory success with the Dodgers.
-His fastball only sits at 90-91 mph, but he keeps hitters guessing with a cutter and changeup.
-It wouldn’t be a surprise to see him re-up with Los Angeles and try to replicate his star turn.
+A lefty whose leg-kick hitch evokes Kershaw, he found revelatory success with the Dodgers.
+His fastball sits at only 90-91 mph, but he keeps hitters guessing with a cutter and changeup.

-So why is Stripling, whose 2022 totals of 24 starts and 134 ⅓ innings were career highs, the top option here?
-Because there's at least a chance he figured out a way to be more than a No. 3 with the Toronto Blue Jays.
-Once he joined the rotation for good in early June, Stripling accentuated an improved changeup, and it helped him get swings, and often misses, without risking loud contact.
+So why is Stripling, whose 2022 totals of 24 starts and 134⅓ innings were career highs, the top option here?
+Because there's at least a chance that he figured out a way to be more than a No. 3 with the Toronto Blue Jays.
+Once he joined the rotation for good in early June, Stripling accentuated an improved changeup, and it helped him get swings — and often misses — without risking loud contact.
 From June 1 on, his ERA and wOBA allowed ranked among the 15 best starters in baseball.
-That is unlikely to continue, but teams looking for a middle-of-the-rotation arm could certainly afford to see if those 20 starts are the start of something bigger.
+That is unlikely to continue, but teams looking for a middle-of-the-rotation arm could certainly afford to see if those 20 starts are the beginning of something bigger.

 Michael Wacha, starting pitcher (31)

 In one manner or another, each of these pitchers found something in 2022.
 Perez seemed likely to stick with the Texas Rangers after a career year, but the rest of these veterans could shuttle around trying to find the team that believes in them most.
 Out of the group, Eflin’s arsenal-refining stint in the bullpen might be the most convincing story of rebirth.